kragen/derctuo/markdown/machine-teeth.md

 held in a still softer hand.

-For example, you could imagine a tungsten-carbide tooth (sometimes these are called "teeth", other times "tools", "bits", or "inserts";
+For example, you could imagine a tungsten-carbide tooth (sometimes these are called “teeth”, other times “tools”, “bits”, or “inserts”;
-analogous artifacts in archaeological contexts are called "microliths") shaving a 100-micron-thick, one-millimeter-wide shaving ("chip") as it scrapes along a steel surface.
+analogous artifacts in archaeological contexts are called “microliths”) shaving a 100-micron-thick, one-millimeter-wide shaving (“chip”) as it scrapes along a steel surface.
 WC (the most unfortunate chemical formula ever) is several times stronger in compression, some 1500 MPa, but suppose we limit ourselves to its 300 MPa tensile strength; then the tungsten carbide will keep cutting as long as the force is less than 30 N.  This is enough to get the steel to yield so that the carbide can propagate a crack under the chip.
-(Carbide's higher compressive strength clearly helps a lot here.)
+(Carbide’s higher compressive strength clearly helps a lot here.)

 The carbide can be held in a softer material such as steel or even